Sixth Grade Curriculum

 Upper School Performing and Fine Arts

 The arts serve a two-fold purpose in education; academic and aesthetic.
-Students gain a foundational academic understanding of arts through general instruction and, when appropriate, focused creating and performing opportunities.
-Students also study the arts to provide an opportunity for social-emotional connections to general academic subject matter as well as to create an outlet for artistic expression.
-Intentional arts instruction is fundamental to a well balanced education.
+Students gain a foundational academic understanding of arts through general instruction and, when appropriate, focused on creating and performing opportunities.
+Students also study the arts to provide an opportunity for social-emotional connections to the general academic subject matter as well as to create an outlet for artistic expression.
+Intentional arts instruction is fundamental to a well-balanced education.

 The students of St. John’s experience and gain understanding of the role of the Arts throughout the world and in their own lives through the acquisition of artistic vocabulary and skills and the exposure to a diverse range of artistic mediums.
 Students build character and faith through participation in and appreciation of artistic performances both in the school and the community.

 All Upper School students sing in Chorus and play an instrument in the Concert Band.
 Students rehearse as a group and study instruments in sectionals led by an adjunct faculty of professional teacher-artists.
 All students perform in the Winter Christmas Celebration concert and the Spring Festival of the Arts concert.

 Advanced performing arts students have opportunities to participate by audition in groups like our OASIS Theatre Ensemble and OASIS Jazz Ensemble.
 These groups focus on building skills for competitive high school arts auditions and experiences.